Published Updated By

 Xnapper.
 If you share screenshots publicly and visual polish is the top priority, Xnapper's auto-balancing, gradient backgrounds, and social presets are purpose-built for that use case.
 ScreenLeX's auto-framing is solid but doesn't match Xnapper's depth in social-media-oriented beautification.
 For more on this angle, see our guide on how to beautify screenshots.

 ScreenLeX.
 If automatic redaction and screenshot translation are must-haves, ScreenLeX is the only tool in this comparison that delivers both.
-Xnapper's partial redaction covers emails, credit cards, and API keys, but misses phone numbers, names, addresses, URLs, and avatars.
-Neither Shottr nor Xnapper offers any translation.
+Xnapper's partial redaction covers emails, credit cards, IP addresses, and API keys, but does not advertise the broader data-type coverage ScreenLeX targets.
+Neither Shottr nor Xnapper offers in-image translation.

 For budget-conscious users

 Shottr.
 At $12 one-time, Shottr is the most affordable option and covers the fundamentals well.
-If you don't need redaction, translation, or advanced beautification, it's hard to argue with the value.
+If you don't need redaction, advanced beautification, or translation, it's hard to argue with the value.

 Pricing Comparison